Rubiginosa/HackBU2023/README.md

 ## Build:
 Everything is contained in Program.cs.
 Compile and run with `dotnet` (works better when compiled to an executable first, then run).

+## Samples:
+Some models are available here https://people.sc.fsu.edu/~jburkardt/data/stla/stla.html One can also convert the more common binary stl format to ASCII for use with this program.